 Many independent workers are uninsured because they may not know where to start or have trouble justifying the cost of insurance.
 According to a Forbes article from 2018, 28% of freelancers buy their own healthcare plan and 50% have seen their premiums rise significantly.5 Independent workers have a lot to consider when it comes to their expenses, and insurance as an immediate need may not always be prioritized.

 Making dental and vision insurance a priority can help independent workers prevent larger health problems later.
 With preventive care coverage, independence in where and when contractors can work becomes even more possible.

 Reasons independent workers need dental and vision insurance

 There are many ways that insurance can help independent workers.
 As an example, people purchase this type of insurance to receive care for specialized needs not traditionally covered under their general health insurance.
 A doctor may be able to examine a chipped tooth, as an example, but cannot do the necessary repairs to restore the tooth.

-Independent Contractor Story: Ellie the Accountant*
+Story: Ellie the accountant*

 Consider the case of Ellie, an independent contractor who works as an accountant for several companies in her city.
 She has purchased healthcare coverage for her general needs and takes advantage of annual physical exams with an in-network doctor.